PrathmeshAdhav2006/XAI0004/README.md

 ## 🌟 Overview
 This project leverages **Deep Learning + Explainable AI (XAI)** to detect **pneumonia** from chest X-rays.
-The app not only predicts the condition but also explains *why* the AI made that decision using **Grad-CAM, Integrated Gradients, and LIME**.
+The app not only predicts the condition but also explains *why* the AI made that decision using **Grad-CAM, Integrated Gradients, and LIME(Local Interpretable Model-agnostic Explanations).

 ---